Texas Health and Human Services Commission

 Verify participation in the:

-- Workforce Investment Act (WIA) through the local WIA program administrative office,
+- Workforce Innovation and Opportunity Act (WIOA) through the local WIOA program administrative office,

 - Trade Adjustment Assistance Program through the LWDB, and